C0ldstudy/maestro-student/README.md

 # maestro-student
-This repository contains the student version of the maestro platform to learn adversarial machine learning algorithm.
+This repository contains the student version of the maestro platform to learn adversarial machine learning algorithms.
+The paper "Maestro: a gamified platform for teaching AI robustness" ([link](https://dl.acm.org/doi/10.1609/aaai.v37i13.26878)) was accepted at the Thirteenth Symposium on Educational Advances in Artificial Intelligence, EAAI 2023.

 ![](./logo.png)